J-AIR’s committee of management (board) comprises a team of people who bring a variety of experience to help drive the strategic direction of J-AIR.

 Robert Bontschek, founder, vice-president, station manager

-And, then fulfilling a career-long ambition founding J-AIR some eight years ago.
+And, then fulfilling a career-long ambition founding and building J-AIR some ten years ago.

 Gary Mallin, assistant station manager, secretary, host